drigorleite/drigorleite/README.md

 - Hi, I’m @drigorleite!
+I'm a brazilian guy who is now in United States.
+I love playing tennis, finish a code that took me a lot of hours and be with my family.
-- I'm learning how to code since mar/2021 by myself.
+- I'm studying Computer Programming at Lake Michigan College.
-- I’m currently learning Python and HTML5
+- I’m currently learning C++ and JavaScript and I'm fluent in Python
-- I’m looking to collaborate on with others devs
+- I’m looking to collaborate on with others devs and learn with them
 - How to reach me: rribeiro_leite@hotmail.com
-- 21/22 Goals: Learn how to code perfectly and get a job in the area
+- 24/25 Goals: Find my first internship in my field area (dev)